nteract/scrapbook/README.md

 - **name**: The name of the scrap
 - **data**: Any data captured by the scrapbook api call
 - **encoder**: The name of the encoder used to encode/decode data to/from the notebook
-- **display**: Any display data used by ipython to display visual content
+- **display**: Any display data used by IPython to display visual content

 ## Installation